ChamPhayrin/GI_Week12_Node/README.md

  ## WeatherApp
-WeatherApp is a simple and user-friendly weather application that allows users to check real-time weather information, including temperature, humidity, wind speed, and weather conditions.
-It provides a clean interface and supports both current weather and forecasts for multiple locations.
+WeatherApp is a simple and user-friendly weather application that allows users to check real-time weather information, including temperature, and weather conditions.
+It provides a clean interface and supports both current weather and forecasts.

 ## Features
 - Current Weather: Displays temperature, and weather conditions for any location.